The Discovery of La Hougue Bie

 Shell

-Limpet shells where found on top of some of the capstones, placed there during the construction of the mound.
-The practice of putting limpet shells with bodies seems to be a unique Channel Islands custom.
+Limpet shells were found on top of some of the capstones, placed there during the construction of the mound.
+The practice of putting limpet shells with human bodies seems to have been a uniquely Channel Islands custom.

 Shells found during an excavation